degeri/decred_independent_contractor_roadmap/README.md

 Development Repos - I have been helping make the user facing Docs more accurate and visual.
 Will continue to do more of this in 2019.
 I                     also plan to help out in other repos in 2019.
 Organization - I want to put together my own team of contractors to help on the above.

-### oregonisaac:

-In 2019 I plan to continue my contribution as moderator in the Telegram communities for Decred.
-Par for the course in the Decred community, our Telegram group largely breaks the mold for cryptocurrency Telegram communities in a few ways:
-- We have little to no price, moon, lambo discussion.
-- Our group is new user friendly.
-- We have NEVER added a member to our group.
-- Our moderation system is decentralized with 12 members who can review the actions of other moderators to ensure integrity.
-- We kick bots and bad actors to support a safer environment (most groups keep them to inflate numbers).

-Starting late 2018 I began a research project into the cryptocurrency ATMs on the market today to determine the best fit for Decred.
-I hope to complete the project in 2019.
-The remain steps are:
-- Publish the results of the effort for the community.
-- Determine the best resources to support an integration effort.
-- Discuss the project in the Proposals group in Matrix to confirm at least some community support.
-- Launch a proposal on Politeia for community support/funding of the project.
-- Manage the relationship with the selected ATM provider and publish updates on the work while in progress.
-- Assist in coordination of a jointly marketed ATM launch.

-I was invited to give my first Decred talk at a Seattle conference last fall and I am available for additional talks/invites in 2019 and will be seeking out those opportunities.
-I enjoyed meeting team members of other projects, investors, and enthusiastic community.
-Decred is also a very easy project to talk about because of the very high level of integrity.
-There are no subjects to avoid or areas to gloss over.

-Finally I am looking forward to contributing to the expansion of the DCC (Decred Contractor Clearance) project which is currently in development.
-As a moderator I’m excited to do what I can to support a structured and scalable environment that supports existing and new moderators and contributors in this novel decentralized space.

 #### Note:
 All of the plans above was given by the individual contractors and no editing was done, hence there is a difference in writing styles.
 Shout-out to richardred for writing the introduction and Haon for the cool roadmap image.